-Obtaining a certificate of incorporation is a significant step in your long term fund raising.
+Obtaining a certificate of incorporation is a significant step in your long term fundraising.
 People will be more willing to donate to a legal entity or organization that to you as an individual person.
-If you otherwise decide to operate as a sole proprietary business owner, you may find it difficult when you would need to raise fund.
+If you otherwise decide to operate as a sole proprietary business owner, you may find it difficult when you would need to raise funds.

 Immediately you are done with the legal matters, hire a school director or headmaster and a business office manager.
 Your support group will assist you to come up with detailed job descriptions for the required positions.
 These main staff members ought to be hired for roughly 18 months before opening day and will work together with the support group thenceforth.